MRG-R1: Reinforcement Learning for Clinically Aligned Medical Report Generation: Method

 \subsubsection{Margin Chexbert Cosine Similarity Reward (MCCS)}

 Beyond enforcing output structure via the format reward, our optimization is driven primarily by a clinically grounded signal that evaluates report-level semantics.
 We instantiate this signal as a Margin CheXbert Cosine Similarity (MCCS) reward, which converts CheXbert’s 14-label \cite{smit2020chexbert} outputs into signed vectors and rewards their margin-calibrated cosine agreement, providing a continuous target for GRPO.
-Let CheXbert provide, for each study, a 14-way multi-class label over common chest-X-ray observations (e.g., Atelectasis … No Finding).
+Let CheXbert provide a 14-way multi-class label over common chest-X-ray observations for each study.
 We map each observation to a scalar by

 and construct report-level vectors $\mathbf{z}(y), \mathbf{z}(y^\star) \in \mathbb{R}^{13}$ over the 13 disease-specific categories only (exclude No Finding) for the generated report \(y\) and the reference $y^\star$.